 Applying the principle of matched funding, short-term loans are funded with short-term deposits and long-term loans with long-term deposits.
-A 15-year mortgage loan to purchase a home is funded by, for example, long-term certificates of deposits.
+A 15-year mortgage loan to purchase a home is typically funded by, for example, long-term certificates of deposits or longer term purchased funds to offset the long term loan.
 A short-term loan or an adjustable-rate loan that is repriced as market rates change is funded with demand deposits.